tsutterley/pyTMD/doc/source/getting_started/Getting-Started.md

 ===============

 This documentation is intended to explain how to compute ocean, load and pole tide variations using the set of pyTMD programs.
+The rise and fall of the oceanic tides are a major source of the vertical variability of the ocean surface.
 Ocean tides are typically observed using float gauges, GPS stations, pressure recorders, and satellite altimetry.
 Ocean and load tides are driven by gravitational undulations due to the relative positions of the Earth, moon and sun, and the centripetal acceleration due to the Earth's rotation.
 The tidal oscillations can be decomposed into a series of tidal constituents (or partial tides) of particular frequencies.